T

 landmark

 Visit the historic Loretto Chapel, famous for its 'Miraculous Staircase.'
-This unique spiral staircase, built without central support, is an architectural marvel and a testament to faith and craftsmanship.
+This architectural marvel features a spiral staircase with no visible central support, a testament to ingenious craftsmanship.

 ~60 min